ClaireCJS/fix_wrong_image_extensions/README.md

 ## What "wrong" filenames does it fix, specifically?

+It fixes any of these (and not just for JPGs--that's just the example used):

 1) wrong extensions

     - jpg saved as gif (would be renamed back to jpg)